cname87/pp-cloudbuild/docs/users.md

 3. Note the id automatically assigned to the member
 4. Log in to the 0Auth website and add a user filling in their name, email and a password.
 5. NB: Add { member id } to the app metadata under the user - look at another user to see exactly what is required.
 This is needed so when a user login in they are routed to their data.
-6. Log in with the new n=user email and password and check operation.
+6. Log in with the new user email and password and check operation.